 Knowledge distillation \citep{hinton2015distilling} transfers knowledge from a large complex model, in our case AlphaFold, to a smaller one, here this is the AFDistill model (see Fig. ~\ref{fig:DistillOverview}).
 Traditionally, the distillation would be done using soft labels, which are probabilities from AlphaFold model, and hard labels, the ground truth classes.
 However, in our case we do not use the probabilities as they are harder to collect or unavailable, but rather the model's predictions (pTM/pLDDT) and the hard labels, TM/LDDT scores, computed based on AlphaFold's predicted 3D structures.

-\subsection{Scores to Distill}
+\paragraph{Scores to Distill}

-\emph{TM-score} (Template Modeling score) \citep{zhang2004scoring}, is the mean distance between structurally aligned $C_\alpha$ atoms scaled by a length-dependent distance parameter. \emph{LDDT} (Local Distance Difference Test) \citep{mariani2013lddt} is the average of four fractions computed using distances between all pairs of atoms based on four tolerance thresholds (0.5\r{A}, 1\r{A}, 2\r{A}, 4\r{A}) within 15\r{A} inclusion radius.
-The range of both metrics is (0,1), and the higher values represent more similar structures.

-\emph{pTM} and \emph{pLDDT} are the AlphaFold-predicted metrics for a given input protein sequence, corresponding to the reconstructed 3D protein structure, which represent model's confidence of the estimated structure. \emph{pLDDT} is a local per-residue score (pLDDT chain is another score that simply averages per-residue pLDDTs across the chain), while \emph{pTM} is a global confidence metric for assessing the overall chain reconstruction.
-In this work we interpret these metrics as the quality or validity of the sequence for the purpose of downstream applications (see Section \ref{sec:design}).
+\emph{TM-score} \citep{zhang2004scoring} measures the mean distance between structurally aligned $C_\alpha$ atoms, scaled by a length-dependent distance parameter, while \emph{LDDT} \citep{mariani2013lddt} calculates the average of four fractions using distances between atom pairs based on four tolerance thresholds within a 15\r{A} inclusion radius.
+Both metrics range from 0 to 1, with higher values indicating more similar structures. \emph{pTM} and \emph{pLDDT} are AlphaFold-predicted metrics for a given protein sequence, representing the model's confidence in the estimated structure. \emph{pLDDT} is a local per-residue score, while \emph{pTM} is a global confidence metric for overall chain reconstruction.
+In this work, we interpret these metrics as indicators of sequence quality or validity for downstream applications (see Section \ref{sec:design}).